In this article you will find

 with special regard to models often used on super-strat style instruments.
 This is part of the general setup of the guitar,

-that involves topics covered on the Soundsation blog as intonation, pickup and action adjustments.
+that involves topics covered on the Soundsation blog as intonation, pickup and action adjustment.

 Before continuing you should have:

 All that verified, we can talk about how to self-adjust a vibrato bridge with two studs and springs.

 Please take note that the setting of a Fender vintage style six screw vibrato is debated in the Soundsation blog article “The setup of your guitar (PT.
 7) –Setting a vintage style vibrato”, largely valid for floating bridges with two studs without a locking nut.
 Examples are the G&L Dual Fulcrum Vibrato that Leo Fender introduced in the '80s, the Fender 2-Point Synchronized Tremolo featured on 1986 Dan Smith's and George Blanda's American Standard Stratocaster, the Wilkinson VS100N(left photo below), the Music Man Standard, the Gotoh NS510T-FE1 (right photo below) and similar ones, of which we are going to talk here.